 - Moisturizing the feet all over: A moisturizing lotion can help keep the skin from drying out too quickly.
-People should not put moisturizer between the toes.
-Moisturizers and skin-care products for people with diabetes are available for purchase online.
+However, people should not put moisturizer between the toes.

-- Choose suitable footwear: Always wear properly fitting shoes and socks.
+- Choosing suitable footwear: Always wear properly fitting shoes and socks.
 Shoes that are too tight can create pressure points on the feet and lead to additional problems.

-- Always wear shoes and socks: These will protect the feet from heat, cold, and injury.
-Check before putting them on that there are no pebbles or other items that could rub the feet.
+- Always wearing shoes and socks: These will protect the feet from heat, cold, and injury.
+Before putting them on, check that there are no pebbles or other items that could rub the feet.

-- Toenails: A person with diabetes needs to trim their toenails regularly, and cut them straight across.
+- Taking care of toenails: A person with diabetes needs to trim their toenails regularly and cut them straight across.
 If an ingrown toenail develops, they should consult a doctor.
 A podiatrist can trim a person’s toenails if it is hard for them to see or reach their feet.

-- Put your feet up: When sitting down raise your feet on a stool to help the blood flow.
+- Putting the feet up: When sitting down, raise your feet on a stool to promote blood flow.

-- Don’t heat your feet: Do not put a hot water bottle on the feet or put them too close to a fire.
+- Avoiding heating the feet: Do not put a hot water bottle on the feet or put the feet too close to a fire.
 Use sunscreen when wearing sandals.

-People with diabetes should seek medical help as soon as possible if an injury to their foot or another area does not appear to be healing.
-Prompt attention can help ward off infections or other complications.
+Individuals with diabetes should seek medical help as soon as possible if an injury to their foot or another area does not appear to be healing.
+Prompt attention can help ward off infections and other complications.

 Is there any way to have a relaxing foot soak if I have diabetes?